 The University of Newcastle's Social Psychology Laboratory focuses on the social psychological processes that influence how people relate and respond to social groups and their members.
 Key research topics in our lab include stereotyping, prejudice, and discrimination.

 Our staff are located at the Callaghan campus near Newcastle, about two hours drive north of Sydney, and at the Ourimbah campus, about one hour north of Sydney.
 We have our own fully equipped suite of four research rooms at Callaghan and two rooms at Ourimbah.
 We carry out dyadic and small group studies as well as computer-based and psychophysiological recordings.
-We also conduct studies in the field and using internet-based survey software.
+We also conduct studies in the field and using web-based survey software.
 We have access to over 500 research participants via the School of Psychology's Psychology Research Participant Pool and Participant Volunteer Register.

-We run monthly research lab group meetings.
+We run weekly research lab group meetings.
 We also host visits from overseas and domestic researchers and offer hands-on research experience